 The 2008 Development Consent expired on 17 February 2014, without any building works having commenced.

 Some 8 years later, in early 2016, Woolworths and Gazcorp discussed entering into a new agreement for lease in relation to the Green Square site.

 In the course of these discussions, it became clear that the parties disagreed about whether the AFL remained on foot.
 Gazcorp asserted that the AFL had been abandoned and that there was no existing agreement between the parties, while Woolworths asserted that the AFL remained in force.
 Further negotiations proved unsuccessful in reviving the project, and the parties were unable to reach agreement about the terms of a new agreement for lease.

 Gazcorp commenced proceedings on 15 October 2018, seeking various declarations including a declaration that the AFL had been terminated or was otherwise no longer in force.
 Woolworths lodged a cross-claim seeking a declaration to the opposite effect.

 On 30 March 2021, Darke J (the primary judge) made a declaration that the AFL, whether as varied in September 2008 (as Gazcorp contended) or not, was no longer on foot.
 His Honour held that the AFL had been varied by the 12 September 2008 letter, and was then discharged by frustration following the refusal of the 2008 Development Application.

-In the alternative, his Honour considered that the AFL was terminated by mutual abandonment no later than about the beginning of 2014.
+In the alternative, his Honour considered that the AFL was terminated by mutual abandonment of contract no later than about the beginning of 2014.

 Further in the alternative, his Honour considered that the AFL was terminated by frustration on 17 February 2014 when the 2008 Development Consent lapsed.